peidevs/Event_Resources/PendingMeetUps.md

 ### Misc

+* Ajeet might be able to talk on Terraform
 * Ryan Brinn on LLMs
 * RJ wrote to us on Meetup offering to talk between June/October 2024 on cyber-security
 * Chris Mcrae on Smalltalk